2019 Lafayette Leopards football team

-The 2019 Lafayette Leopards football team represents Lafayette College in the 2019 NCAA Division I FCS football season.
-The Leopards are led by third-year head coach John Garrett and play their home games at Fisher Field.
-They are a member of the Patriot League.
+The 2019 Lafayette Leopards football team represented Lafayette College in the 2019 NCAA Division I FCS football season.
+The Leopards were led by third-year head coach John Garrett and played their home games at Fisher Field.
+They were a member of the Patriot League.

-Previous season

-The Leopards finished the 2018 season 3–8, 2–4 in Patriot League play to finish in a three-way tie for fourth place.

 Preseason

 Preseason coaches' poll

 The Patriot League released their preseason coaches' poll on July 30, 2019 (voting was by conference head coaches and sports information directors).
 The Leopards were picked to finish in sixth place.

 Preseason All-Patriot League team

 The Leopards had four players selected to the preseason All-Patriot League team.